leroythelegend/rough_idea_project_cars/README.md

 * My idea of the live type was so that GUI developers can use the live feed to create their own unique pcars displays.
 * To Be Continued, next will be a tute on the post lap process.

+## <a name="T-Part3"></a>Part 2 Roll Your Own Post Lap Process

+### Prerequisites

+Have done tute 1 and 2.

+### Tute

+* I'm going to assume that you have done tute 1 and 2 and skip a lot of the basics and just get straight into adding a new process.